tenderribs/ca_labs/lab4/report/lab4_report.md

 ## Task 3/4: System-Aware Prefetcher Design

-As suggested in the task description, the strided GHB prefetcher performs worse in the bandwidth limited system due to the higher cost of speculative prefetches wasting bandwidth.
-Task 3 therefore is concerned with implementing system feedback, so that the prefetcher throttles its aggressiveness based on a heuristic scheme as laid out in the task description.
+As suggested in the task description, the strided GHB prefetcher performs worse in a bandwidth-limited system because speculative prefetches consume valuable memory bandwidth.
+Task 3 therefore introduces system feedback: the prefetcher adaptively throttles its aggressiveness using a heuristic scheme described in the assignment.

 ### Results

-The performance metrics of the system aware strided GHB prefetcher in the full BW system and limited BW system are plotted in [@fig:t3_fullbw] and [@fig:t3_limitbw] respectively.
+The performance of the system-aware strided GHB prefetcher in both the full-BW and limited-BW systems is shown in [@fig:t3_fullbw] and [@fig:t3_limitbw], respectively.

 #### Full Bandwidth System

-The bar graph for the full BW system shows that the system-aware prefetcher's accuracy improves on almost all workloads.
-The IPC speedup values are identical to those of the system-unaware prefetcher.
+In the full-BW system, the system-aware prefetcher achieves higher accuracy on most workloads while preserving the IPC speedups observed with the system-unaware prefetcher.
+In other words, it issues fewer pointless prefetches without sacrificing performance.

 #### Limited Bandwidth System

-The bar graph for the limited BW system shows notably decreased IPC speedups for the system-aware GHB prefetcher on the `bfs-10` and `bfs-14` workloads.
-Otherwise the IPC speedups either increase, or remain constant.
-The geometric mean of the IPC speedup decreases by a lower amount than the system-unaware prefetcher in the limited BW environent.
+In the limited-BW system, the system-aware prefetcher reduces IPC speedups for `bfs-10` and `bfs-14`, but otherwise maintains or improves them relative to the system-unaware baseline.
+Overall, the geometric mean IPC speedup declines less than with the system-unaware prefetcher under bandwidth constraints.

-The prefetching accuracy jumps by over `18%` in the geometric mean, because the prefetcher is more careful about which prefetches are issued.
-This is also reflected upon in the PPKI bar chart, with much fewer prefetches issued by the system-aware prefetcher.
+Prefetch accuracy increases by more than 18% (geometric mean), reflecting stricter issuance and better selectivity.
+This is consistent with the lower PPKI observed: the system-aware prefetcher issues substantially fewer prefetches, conserving bandwidth for useful demand requests.

 ![Task 3: System-Aware Strided GHB Prefetcher (1 CPU, *Full* BW)](./img/task3_ghb_pccs_adaptive_fullbw.eps){#fig:t3_fullbw}